MChaus/SDF-deep-learning/README.md

 [LearningRateSchedule](source/learning_rate.py) - implementation of learning rate decay.

 [SDFSamples](source/sdf_samples.py) - implements dataset of sampled points with SDF.
-EEach data sample represents a set of points for single object.
+EEach data sample represents a set of points for a single object.
 Reads and returns points on demand.

-[DeepSDFTrainer](source/deep_sdf_trainer.py) - class that implements training process of the network.
+[DeepSDFTrainer](source/deep_sdf_trainer.py) - class that implements the training process of the network.

 [DeepSDFReconstructor](source/deep_sdf_reconstructor.py) - class that implements reconstruction of the latent vector for given set of sampled points.

 ## Usage

 This project was developed under Ubuntu 20.04 system.
-As environment manager I used Anaconda3.
+As an environment manager I used Anaconda3.
 All the required packages you can find in [`requirements.txt`](requirements.txt).

 Check you have installed `lftp`.
 I used it for transfering dataset.